 For a bedroom

 “I’ve used this woven pendant from Ikea about a million times,” says designer Orlando Soria.
-“It’s such a great value, and adds so much warmth and coziness to a space.
-It’s hands-down the most bang-for-your-buck lighting fixture out there right now.”
+“It’s such a great value, and adds so much warmth and coziness to a space.”
+Handmade from bamboo lattice, “it’s hands-down the most bang-for-your-buck lighting fixture out there right now,” adds Soria.”

-This one is slightly over $1,000, but would work particularly well over a rectangular dining table, according to designer Molly Torres likes.
-“I like a good rectangular chandelier moment over a rectangular dining table,” she says.
-“And the Galilelo Chandelier from Worley’s Lighting just nails it.”
+This one is slightly over $1,000, but would work particularly well over a rectangular dining table, according to designer Molly Torres Portnof.
+“I like a good rectangular chandelier moment over a rectangular dining table,” she says of the linear, brass-disc fixture.
+“The Galilelo Chandelier from Worley’s Lighting just nails it.”
 We agree.
+Shown in brass, it’s available in five other metal finishes.
+You can also choose the wood on the ceiling mount.

 For a foyer